 For all lawyer roles, the main duties are managing one or more law reform projects against an agreed timetable with the Commissioner, the Team Head, and (where relevant) other team lawyers and research assistants.
 This may include:

-- Researching the law and how it works in practice (both in the UK and overseas), producing detailed research memos.
+- Researching the law and how it works in practice (both in the UK and overseas).

 - Analysing problems with the law, identifying options for reform and testing potential solutions.

-- Writing reports and other documents in conjunction with the Commissioner, the team manager and other team members; preparing these for publication.
+- Writing reports and other documents in conjunction with the Commissioner, the Team Head and other team members; preparing these for publication.

 - Analysing formal consultation responses.

-- Assisting with the promotion and implementation of recommendations from completed projects, contributing to the consideration of new project work and working on other legal issues as they arise.
+- Assisting with the promotion and implementation of recommendations from completed projects (including potentially working as part of a Bill Team to take legislation through parliament) and contributing to the consideration of new project work.

 Lawyers Diversity Work Shadowing Scheme